Wet Brain (Wernicke-Korsakoff Syndrome): Causes, Symptoms, and Treatment

 • Hallucinations: Individuals may see or hear things that are not really there.

-While abstaining from alcohol use is critical to prevent and reduce additional brain damage at all stages of wet brain syndrome, the NIAAA explains that “when someone who has been drinking heavily for a prolonged period of time suddenly stops drinking, the body can go into a painful or even potentially life-threatening process of withdrawal.”
-Thus, individuals suffering from alcohol addiction should seek medical help where they can be guided on how to withdraw from it in a safe manner.
+While abstaining from alcohol use is critical to prevent and reduce additional brain damage at all stages of wet brain syndrome, the NIAAA explains that “when someone who has been drinking heavily for a prolonged period suddenly stops drinking, the body can go into a painful or even potentially life-threatening process of withdrawal.”
+Thus, individuals suffering from addiction to alcohol and wet brain should seek medical help where they can be guided on how to withdraw from it safely.

-It's crucial to seek medical attention if you suspect someone may be experiencing Wernicke-Korsakoff syndrome or any other medical condition.
+It's crucial to seek medical attention if you suspect someone may be experiencing Wernicke-Korsakoff syndrome or see signs of wet brain syndrome.
 Early diagnosis and intervention can make a significant difference in the outcome and quality of life for the affected individual.
 If you or a loved one are experiencing difficulty with alcohol addiction, don’t hesitate to contact Avenues Recovery, where we can lead you on the road to recovery.
 Avenues Recovery treatment plans are individually designed for every patient because every person looking for help with addiction rehab is unique.
 Whether you require supervised detox treatment, inpatient programming, or outpatient therapy and counseling, Avenues is here for only one reason.
 We want to give you the best chance of success.

 Check your insurance